rezamokaram/my-notes/dsa/bloom-filter.md

     - You need fast insertions and lookups.
     - You can tolerate false positives.
-    - You don’t need deletions.
+    - You don't need deletions.

 - Use Cuckoo Filter if: